Did you know essential oils can be used for sinus infections?

 If you have any concerns about how often to use essential oils, it's best to consult with a healthcare provider or a qualified aromatherapist.

-Can essential oils be used in conjunction with other treatments for sinus infections?
+Can essential oils be used in conjunction with other treatments for sinus issues?

-Yes, essential oils can be used in conjunction with other treatments for sinus infections, such as antibiotics, saline nasal sprays, and decongestants.
+Yes, essential oils can be used in conjunction with other treatments for sinus pressure, such as antibiotics, saline nasal sprays, and decongestants.

 However, this can be a sensitive subject and it's best to seek outside counsel when it comes to serious medical situations.